-Early Years Foundation Stage – Bumblebee and Ladybird classes
+Early Years Foundation Stage –

 Early Years Foundation Stage (EYFS) – Bumblebee and Ladybird classes

-Welcome to our EYFS classes.
-We have two EYFS classes which operate from a large shared unit including our lovely outdoor area.
-We also make great use of our wider schools grounds and have weekly Nature Explorer sessions which enable the children to become confident explorers of the wild outdoors!
+Welcome to EYFS.
+WE have two EYFS classes which operate from a large shared unit, including our lovely outdoor area.
+We also make great use of our wider school’s grounds and have weekly welly walks.
+We also have outdoor learning sessions which enable the children to learn an appreciate the outdoors!

 Children learn new letter sounds every week and enjoy using them in their writing and reading.
 They take home reading books and a library book to share with their families every week.
-Children learn their maths through hands on and practical activities – find out more on our curriculum page as well as in the below document.
-We also have a YouTube and Twitter account where you see how your children are learning in EYFS (click on the links below.)
+Children in Early Years follow the Letters and Sounds Phonics Scheme this is supplemented by Read, Write, Inc resources.

 Letters and Sounds is a phonics resource published by the Department for Education and Skills in 2007.
 It aims to build children’s speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic program for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.

 With the introduction of the Universal Infant Free School Meals, all our infant children enjoy a hot meal cooked on our premises.
-Children share their share their lunchtime play with the whole school, which means that they get to see their friends from other classes.
-All children in our EYFS unit have a buddy from Key Stage Two who helps them get to know the schools and playgrounds and to feel part of the ‘Moorlands Family’.
+Children share their lunchtime play with the whole school, which means that they get to see their friends from other classes.
+All children in our EYFS unit have a buddy from Key Stage Two who helps them get to know the schools and playgrounds and to feel part of the ‘Moorlands community’.